d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

         return self.addnorm_3(Z, self.ffn(Z)), state
 ```

-Similar to the encoder transformer block, `embedding_size` should be equal to the last dimension size of $X$.
+Similar to the encoder Transformer block, `embedding_size` should be equal to the last dimension size of $X$.

 ```{.python .input  n=17}
 decoder_blk = DecoderBlock(24, 48, 8, 0.5, 0)